chiragatal/cook_eat/PREVIEW-TESTING.md

 The preview deployment settings are configured in these files:

-- `.env.test` - Contains the TEST_BASE_URL setting and other environment variables
+- `.env.test` - Contains the DATABASE_URL setting and other environment variables
 - `scripts/setup-preview-db.js` - Contains the preview database connection string
 - `scripts/setup-test-results-dir.js` - Sets up the directory structure and environment variable
 - `scripts/verify-test-env.js` - Verifies the test environment is set up correctly
-- `package.json` - Contains scripts for running tests against preview
+- `package.json` - Contains scripts for running tests
-- `playwright.config.ts` - Uses the environment variable to determine output directories
+- `playwright.config.ts` - Uses the hard-coded preview URL
 - `e2e/setup/test-database.ts` - Handles test database setup and cleanup with error handling
 - `e2e/screenshot-test.spec.ts` - Simple test to verify screenshot functionality
-- `e2e/global-setup.ts` - Handles authentication logic differently for local vs. preview testing
+- `e2e/global-setup.ts` - Handles authentication for preview testing

 ## Important Notes

 - The preview database setup will **reset the database**, so be careful if there's data you want to preserve
-- Always use the preview environment for testing new features before they go to production
 - The preview database is separate from the production database to prevent test data from affecting production users
 - Test results are preserved in date-stamped folders for historical comparison
 - Screenshots and videos are now enabled by default in the test scripts
-- Local testing is recommended for day-to-day development (no Vercel login required)
-- Preview testing should be used for CI/CD and final verification before production deployment